LINE OPERATIONS SAFETY AUDIT (LOSA) |

 downsides will be recorded in incident reports.

-compounded by the fact that even the most willing reporters
+further compounded by the fact that even the most willing

-may not be able to fully appreciate what are indeed
+reporters may not be able to fully appreciate what are

-conditions, and or flawed equipment, how could they
+poor working conditions, and or flawed equipment, how could

-completely reveal the human contribution to successes or
+cannot completely reveal the human contribution to successes

 improved to enhance human performance.
 Incident reporting